 During regular updates to Trend Micro, users will received messages about Windows Defender and Trend Micro being disabled.
 Please note that these messages should disappear within 30 minutes once Trend Micro has completed it update.

 - Most viruses are sent as e-mail attachments either in a deliberate attempt to corrupt the University's network or by someone who is unaware that the attachment contains a virus.
 In some cases these viruses are attached to legitimate email, in others a new message is created and sent to the recipient - often without the user on the sending machine being aware of this.
 Email attachments from unknown people or of unknown type should not be opened without prior consultation with the University's ITS Division.
-Contact the ITS Helpdesk (ext 4008) in the first instance.
+Contact the Service Desk (ext 4008) in the first instance.

-- Home computers may have been (without the user's knowledge) infected by a virus and to avoid contamination to our systems, should not be brought in and attached to the University network
+- Home computers may have been (without the user's knowledge) infected by a virus and to avoid contamination to our systems, should not be brought in and attached to the University network.

 - Users should 'quarantine' any infected file found on their machine (as reported by the system) until it can be inspected further.